Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 Certified Gluten-Free is a factual certification similar to Grain-Free certification in that it communicates credence qualities of a product that cannot be ascertained simply by looking at the ingredients list.

-Certified Paleo is a certification program that validates products within the Paleo Food Tribe, using historical data and logical frameworks to arrive at setting a universal standard for Paleo products.
+Certified Paleo is a certification program that validates products within the Paleo Food Tribe, using historical data and logical frameworks to set a universal standard for Paleo products.

 Whole30 Approved is based on a 30-day elimination program that excludes grains, legumes, alcohol, dairy, and sweeteners to help individuals identify problematic foods and end unhealthy cravings.
 [13]